 Not every feature needs AI.
 Focus on areas where generation solves real user problems:

-- Content Creation Bottlenecks: Where users spend time on repetitive creative tasks (use FAL's FLUX models for rapid image generation)
+- Content Creation Bottlenecks: Where users spend time on repetitive creative tasks (use fal's FLUX models for rapid image generation)

-- Personalization Opportunities: Where custom content significantly improves user experience (leverage FAL's face swap capabilities)
+- Personalization Opportunities: Where custom content significantly improves user experience (leverage fal's face swap capabilities)

-- Accessibility Gaps: Where AI can make your app usable by more people (implement FAL's background removal for cleaner content)
+- Accessibility Gaps: Where AI can make your app usable by more people (implement fal's background removal for cleaner content)

 Step 2: Implement with Performance in Mind